 In 2017, researchers from the University of British Columbia, Florida International University and the National Center for PTSD published one of the most comprehensive reviews on the potential anxiolytic effects of cannabis.
 (3)

-They reviewed over 60 studies related to using cannabis for therapeutic purposes on areas of interest to mental health professionals.
+They reviewed over 60 studies related to using cannabis for therapeutic purposes in areas of interest to mental health professionals.
 They concluded that:

-Preliminary evidence suggests that cannabis may have potential for the treatment of PTSD.
+Preliminary evidence suggests that cannabis may have a potential for the treatment of PTSD.

 …the use of cannabis may be problematic among individuals with psychotic disorders.